-Once on probation, they are expected to pay the private company monthly fees for the privilege of being supervised, in addition to paying their original fine.
-Human Rights Watch investigated these schemes and found that “[m]any of these offenses carry no real threat of jail time in and of themselves, yet each month, courts issue thousands of arrest warrants for offenders who fail to make adequate payments towards fines and probation company fees.”
+A particularly disturbing offshoot of the community corrections sector is the trend toward for-profit probation.
+In at least ten states, mostly in Southern U.S., municipal courts contract with private, for-profit probation companies.
+Unlike some state probation programs, where probation provides an alternative to incarceration, individuals in these states can be placed under probation for misdemeanors such as minor traffic violations, shoplifting, or public intoxication, if they cannot afford to pay their court ordered fines.
+Once on probation, they are expected to pay the private company monthly fees for being supervised, in addition to paying their original fine.
+Human Rights Watch investigated these profit schemes and found that “[m]any of these offenses carry no real threat of jail time in and of themselves, yet each month, courts issue thousands of arrest warrants for offenders who fail to make adequate payments towards fines and probation company fees.”
 The result has been likened to the creation of modern day debtor’s prisons.
-Not only does this represent an unequal system of justice (one for those who can pay, one for those who can’t), it also puts taxpayers on the hook, paying for jail time that is completely unnecessary and counterproductive.
+Not only does this represent an unequal system of justice, one for those who can pay and another for those who cannot, it also puts taxpayers on the hook, paying for jail time that is completely unnecessary and counterproductive.

 As long as there is so much money to be made from mass incarceration and other punishments, the movement to reduce the scope and impact of the criminal punishment system is likely to be undermined.